 Your privacy, and the privacy of all users of www.fireeye.com, is of the highest priority.
 If you have any questions, please email us.
 We will not knowingly collect or use personal identifying information from children younger than 13 without parental consent.

 This policy governs websites owned and operated by FireEye.
-Our policy does not govern websites of other parties to which we may provide links because FireEye is not responsible, and cannot control the privacy practices or content of those sites.
+Our policy does not govern websites of other parties to which we may provide links because FireEye is not responsible for, and cannot control the privacy practices or content of, those sites.

 Here are the principles governing our information practices and other privacy aspects of our websites:

 - Information Sharing and Disclosure

 - Contact Us

 - FireEye collects Individual Identifying Information when you register for FireEye information or webcasts, visit FireEye pages, and enter promotions.
 FireEye may also receive Individual Identifying Information from our business partners.

 - FireEye also automatically receives and records information on our server logs from your browser including your IP address, FireEye cookie information, and the page(s) you requested.

 - FireEye uses information for these general purposes: to fulfill your requests for information on products and services and to contact you about offers and new products.